EliahKagan/filter-experiment/README.md

 As written, the `run-experiment` script and `arrow` symlink assume the [`gitoxide`](https://github.com/GitoxideLabs/gitoxide) repository is cloned, with that name, as a sibling directory of this one--that is, that it can be accessed at `../gitoxide`.
 The script can be modified accordingly if that is not the case, and the symlink either modified or deleted.

 It does not assume that the example (or any part of `gitoxide`) has been built.
 It will build the example if it has not already been built or if it is out of date compared to whatever is checked out in the `gitoxide` repository.
 A working Rust toolchain and `cargo` command is assumed.
-Because this attempts to build the example, **it will write, and may over write, to files in the `../gitoxide/target` directory**.
-(Ordinarily that would not be a problem, since one rarely puts anything that has to be preserved there.)
+Because this attempts to build the example, **it will write, and may over write, files in the `../gitoxide/target` directory**.
+(Ordinarily that is not a problem, since one rarely puts anything that has to be preserved there.)

 The reason this builds the example rather than installing it with `cargo run` is that, at least as of this writing, it is not listed in `examples` in any `Cargo.toml` file, so it cannot easily be installed from crates.io in that way.
 (Building the example from the `gitoxide` repository also allows an arbitrarily selected version of the `arrow.rs` filter to be used more easily.)

 ## The experiment

-The `run-experiment` script takes an argument, `git` or `gix`, to tell it what clone command to test.
+The `run-experiment` script takes an argument, `git` or `gix`, to tell it what program, capable of cloning a Git repository, it should test.
 This can actually be arbitrarily many arguments, in case you want to test it with options like `--trace` (for `gix`) or extra `-c var=value` pairs.
 Usually it would be run just as `./run-experiment git` or `./run-experiment gix`.

 It runs the command specified by its arguments, with the additional arguments `-c filter.arrow-example.process=... clone`, where `...` is a full path to the `arrow` symlink in the current directory.